 View programs

-Become an integral part of assuring the safety and integrity of community infrastructure, components and structures that are built or are in service in society.
-Learn about materials and specific testing methods in order to examine cars, trains, airplanes, spacecraft, towers, bridges, ships, power plants and amusement park rides to identify and analyze possible defects.
+Become an integral part of assuring the safety and integrity of the infrastructure, components, and structures as they are built or used in service in society.
+Learn about materials and specific testing methods to examine cars, rail systems, airplanes, spacecraft, buildings, bridges, ships, power plants, and amusement park rides, to name a few, to identify and analyze possible defects.

 View full costs